Perspective | Trump doesn’t need Russian trolls to spread disinformation. The mainstream media does it for him.

 Eager to look neutral — and worried about being accused of lefty partisanship — mainstream news organizations across the political spectrum have bent over backward to aid and abet Trump’s disinformation campaign about voting by mail by blasting his false claims out in headlines, tweets and news alerts, according to the Berkman Klein Center for Internet and Society at Harvard University.

-Analyzing 55,000 stories, 5 million tweets, and 75,000 Facebook posts, the study’s authors traced the disinformation campaign to last spring.
+Analyzing 55,000 stories, 5 million tweets, and 75,000 Facebook posts, the study’s authors traced the disinformation campaign in the spring.
 It began with a Fox News interview with Trump, followed by his April 8 tweet: “Republicans should fight very hard when it comes to state wide mail-in voting.
 Democrats are clamoring for it.
 Tremendous potential for voter fraud, and for whatever reason, doesn’t work out well for Republicans.”

 Ever since then, says one of the study’s authors, Trump has been successfully “harnessing professional journalism” to get the message out.
-Here, for example, was the headline on CNBC’s story on the tweet: “Trump slams mail-in voting, says it ‘doesn’t work out well for Republicans.’”
-This kind of coverage influenced plenty of people, especially Republicans — half of them now doubt the reliability of mail-in voting.
+Here, for example, was the headline on CNBC’s story on the tweet: “Trump slams mail-in voting, says it ‘doesn’t work out well for Republicans.’ ” This kind of coverage influenced plenty of people, especially Republicans — half of them now doubt the reliability of mail-in voting.

 “If Biden wins clearly by mail-in voting and not in-person voting, you may well have tens of millions of people persuaded that the election was stolen,” Yochai Benkler, the center’s co-director and a Harvard Law School professor, told me.
 And their outrage could translate into violence.